adamant/adamant.language.reference/src/ideas.md

 Support in the standard library for numbers that are represented in the [Logarithmic number system](https://en.wikipedia.org/wiki/Logarithmic_number_system).

+### Big Integers are Default

+Make "`int`" and "`uint`" big integers with "`int32`" and "`uint32`" being added back.
+These big integers would pack into 64 bits most of the time and when they got bigger, change to 64 bit pointers.
+Given there is already overflow checks, the instructions for checking if a big integer is a pointer may not really be an issue.
+Also, on modern CPUs the performance issues are much more to do with waiting on other hardware.
+However, big integers that are a pointer could cause cash line misses and may require reference counting which could be costly.

+### Have Both Default and Sized Integers

+Currently, "`int`" and "`uint`" replace possible "`int32`" and "`uint32`" types.
+The language could have both as synonyms.
+This would allow for better conveying programmer intent.
+Programmers who weren't thinking about integer sizes could use "`int`" and "`uint`", programmers who consciously decided that 32 bits was the correct size for the situation could use "`int32`" and "`uint32`".
+However, this could lead to style splits with some devs claiming one should always use the explicit size variants.
+Furthermore, it would not be possible to produce a warning on their use, because it is only programmer intent.

+### Relative Pointers

+JAI will likely have relative pointers to pack pointers into smaller spaces that the 64-bit address space requires.
+Instead a relative pointer is smaller, but is a pointer relative to its own location.
+Thus to get the actual pointer, you must add the address of the relative pointer to the value of the regular pointer.
+Relative pointers would require the ability to specify their size.
+However, this requires that the programmer knows something about where things are allocated.
+For example, that all the values will be allocated in a single block of memory.
+Additionally, relative pointers introduce the possibility of overflow.
+Assigning a pointer into a relative pointer would cause overflow if the address pointed to is outside of what the relative pointer can point to.
+Early versions of JAI used "`*~s32 Node`" for a 32-bit relative pointer to a node.
+Notice a signed int is used.
+It may be possible to implement relative pointers in the standard library using structs.

+### Reference Counted References

+If reference counted references are built into the language then certain optimizations become possible.
+Whole program optimization could determine that no weak references are take to a given type and the weak count could be omitted.
+The graph of references between types could be used to determine which references could possibly for cycles.
+Then some form of cycle breaking might become efficient enough to use so that weak references aren't necessary.
+Of course, that could lead to issues where devs just use reference counting for everything and it becomes just a slow garbage collector.

+### Move and Copy Reference Types

+Copy constructors can be defined for reference types.
+However, would it be useful to have reference types that are implicit copy?
+Would it be useful to have reference types that are move by default.
+It seems that this might be useful for implementing something like a type state.
+Consider a socket object.
+This should be a reference type because it is large and may have multiple subtypes.
+However, it could go through three states represented by types (i.e. `AvailableSocket`, `OpenSocket`, `ClosedSocket`).
+There would be methods that took the one and returned the other.
+For example, the `close()` method would consume the socket and then return a `ClosedSocket`.
+However, this may not require move reference types.
+Indeed, one may not want move for most methods on socket.
+The close method could be declared `fn close(self$owned) -> ClosedSocket$owned`.
+It would then take ownership of self.
+That is a little strange because one can't use the `move` keyword with the self reference.
+The dot operator would have to do this implicitly.

 ## Named Parameters

 Named parameters can be useful.
 I don't like how in C# every parameter could be potentially called as a named parameter.
 In Swift, there is syntax to control the name of a parameter independent of the name within the function.
 I think that makes sense since changing a parameter name is a breaking change.
 One could even allow multiple names for a parameter as a way of transitioning from an old name to a new name.
 The problem is that there is no good syntax for calling named parameters.
 The "`=`" would be ambiguous with assignment.
 The "`:`" would look like variable declarations and might conflict with current or future syntax.
 One person suggested using the keyword "`for`".